fransan6/ruby-wc/README.md

 `./rwc [option] [filename]`, for example: `./rwc -c myfile.txt`

-It also supports reading from the standard input when the pipeline is used:
+It also supports reading from the standard input when pipe is used:

 `cat myfile.txt | ./rwc -m`